yohsii/puck-cms-platform/README.md

 - task api - supports one-off and recurring background custom tasks with editable parameters
 - scheduled publish
 - can be used headless or decoupled
+- supports sql server (tested), sqlite (tested),
-- supports sql server, mysql (with pomelo ef core provider), postgresql and sqlite
+  - mysql (with pomelo ef core provider) - still to be tested
+  - postgresql - problem with EF connector which errors during migrations